Personal Support Worker Bridging to Practical Nursing

 To apply to this program, please complete and submit this application form.

 This course is designed to provide the student with an understanding of the anatomy and physiology of the human body.
 It will begin with an introduction to the organization and the cellular/tissue basis of the human body.
-The systems that will be focused on in this course are: integumentary, skeletal, muscular, fundamentals of the nervous system, cardiovascular system (blood, heart, and peripheral vascular), lymphatic, and gastrointestinal.
+The systems that will be focused on in this course are: integumentary, skeletal, muscular, nervous and special senses.

 Bridged Anatomy & Physiology I

 For Personal Support Workers.
 Gain a deeper understanding of the anatomy and physiology of the human body by examining the body's organization and cellular/tissue.
 We will focus on the integumentary, skeletal and muscular systems, as well as the fundamentals of the nervous system, cardiovascular system (blood, heart, and peripheral vascular), lymphatic, and gastrointestinal systems.
 Restricted to PSW to PN Bridging Students.

 |Thursday Sep 10, 2015||Thursday Dec 17, 2015||01||45 hours||Thursday (6:30pm - 9:30pm)|| |